 Here's what works for developers managing RSI with Parrot:

-• Use the global hotkey.
-Cmd+Shift+Space starts recording from any app.
+- Use the global hotkey.
+Press fn to start recording from any app.
 You don't have to switch to a separate dictation window.

 What the AI cleanup does for technical writing